YottaDB/YDBDoc/ProgGuide/commands.rst

 Enables or disable the gneration of an error when character-oriented functions encounter malformed byte sequences (illegal characters).

-At process startup, YottaDB initializes BADCHAR from the environment variable gtm_badchar.
-Set the environment variable $gtm_badchar to a non-zero number or "YES" (or "Y") to enable VIEW "BADCHAR".
-Set the environment variable $gtm_badchar to 0 or "NO" or "FALSE" (or "N" or "F") to enable VIEW "NOBADCHAR".
+At process startup, YottaDB initializes BADCHAR from the environment variable ydb_badchar.
+Set the environment variable $ydb_badchar to a non-zero number or "YES" (or "Y") to enable VIEW "BADCHAR".
+Set the environment variable $ydb_badchar to 0 or "NO" or "FALSE" (or "N" or "F") to enable VIEW "NOBADCHAR".
 By default, YottaDB enables VIEW "BADCHAR".

 With VIEW "BADCHAR", YottaDB functions generate the BADCHAR error when they encounter malformed byte sequences.
 With this setting, YottaDB detects and clearly reports potential application program logic errors as soon as they appear.
 As an illegal UTF-8 character in the argument of a character-oriented function likely indicates a logic issue, YottaDB recommends using VIEW "BADCHAR" in production environments.